Active Schools and Sports Development

 - Bring all appropriate (key) partners/ groups/people together.

 Each community sport hub develops their own vision and values to ensure all involved are clear on the work they will do together, which is detailed in a simple, clear plan to improve the sport on offer.

-For further info on the Sports Hubs go to www.sportinmoray.co.uk
+For further info on the Sports Hubs visit www.sportinmoray.co.uk

 We work with a range of public, private and voluntary partners to assist in the implementation of the Physical Activity, Sport and Health strategy.
-Some of these partners include Third Sector Interface Moray, Outf!t Moray, SportScotland, NHS Grampian, Forestry Commission, Moray College, Moray Leisure Centre, Moray Sports Centre, sportMoray, National Governing Bodies of Sport and Paths for All.
+Some of these partners include Third Sector Interface Moray, Outf!t Moray, SportScotland, NHS Grampian, Forestry Commission, Moray College UHI, Moray Leisure Centre, Moray Sports Centre, sportMoray, national governing bodies (NGBs) of sport, and Paths for All.

 - Paths for All